Notes On Implementation of Gatsblog

 Identifying Resources

-How to identify a post from others?
+How do we identify one post from another?

 /post/YYYY/MM/post-name-1a0c

-Protects Sensitive Info from Bots
+Protecting Sensitive Information from Bots

-Getting Used to CSS Layout Box
+Adapting to CSS Layout Box

 Typography Explained